donghyunSon8190/5gc/src/lte/doc/source/lte-design.rst

  * the NGC Model.
 This models includes core network interfaces, protocols and entities.
-These entities and protocols reside within the SGW, PGW and MME nodes, and partially within the eNB nodes.
+These entities and protocols reside within the SMF, UPF and MME nodes, and partially within the eNB nodes.